Skip to content

 2. Open a new terminal and install the latest stable PyPI release as a tool.
 It will install the Python interpreter, all necessary packages and add the splifft executable to your PATH:

-uv tool install "splifft[config,inference,cli]"
+uv tool install "splifft[config,inference,cli,web]"

-I want the latest bleeding-edge version
+3. I want the latest bleeding-edge version

 This directly pulls from the main branch, which may be unstable:

-uv tool install "git+https://github.com/undef13/splifft.git[config,inference,cli]"
+uv tool install "git+https://github.com/undef13/splifft.git[config,inference,cli,web]"

-3. Go into a new directory and place the model checkpoint and configuration inside it.
+Alternatively, for custom models, you can manage files manually.
+Go into a new directory and place the model checkpoint and configuration inside it.
 Assuming your current directory has this structure (doesn't have to be exactly this):

-Grab an example audio from YouTube
+Minimal reproduction: with example audio from YouTube

 uv tool install yt-dlp